2025 Conference Program

 2: PCB Design for Engineers

-All these topics will include information on signal integrity, EMI and impedance control, to make a board that works well from the first build.
-Many aspects of making a board manufacturable also help to make it less expensive, so an examination of that will wrap the technical things up, followed by information on the pros and cons of hand routing vs. autorouting and impact on board quality.
+Many aspects of making a board manufacturable also help to make it less expensive, so an examination of that will wrap the technical things up, followed by information on the pros and cons of hand routing vs. auto routing and the impacts on board quality.

 Target audience: Beginner, Intermediate, Advanced